Mariners lefty Yusei Kikuchi named to the American League All-Star team

 Kikuchi, 30, has been the Mariners’ best pitcher this season and one of the top left-handed pitchers in baseball.

-In 15 starts, he is 6-3 with a 3.18 ERA with 93 strikeouts and 31 walks in 93 1/3 innings pitched.
-Of those 15 starts, 11 have been quality starts of six-plus innings pitched and three runs or fewer allowed, which is tied for the most of any left-handed starter in the American League and tied for the most in MLB with Dodgers’ lefty Clayton Kershaw.
+In 15 starts, he is 6-3 with a 3.18 ERA with 93 strikeouts and 31 walks in 93 1/3 innings.
+Of those 15 starts, 11 have been quality starts of six-plus innings pitched and three or fewer runs allowed, which is tied for the most of any left-handed starter in the American League and tied for the most in MLB with Dodgers’ lefty Clayton Kershaw.

 His performance and ability to pitch deep into games has been vital for a Mariners’ six-man starting rotation that has been decimated by injuries this season and a bullpen that has been used heavily to fill in those open rotation days.

-The All-Star selection is also a nod to Kikuchi’s work ethic and commitment to his craft.
-Signed a to a four-year, $58 million contract before the 2019 season as the top free agent pitcher coming out of Japan, Kikuchi struggled in his rookie season, finding difficulty in adapting to higher level of baseball that featured lineups filled power-laden opposing pitchers and the shift from pitching every sixth day to every fifth day.
+The All-Star selection also is a nod to Kikuchi’s work ethic and commitment to his craft.
+Signed to a four-year, $58 million contract before the 2019 season as the top free-agent pitcher coming out of Japan, Kikuchi struggled in his rookie season, finding it difficult to adapt to the higher level of baseball that featured lineups filled with power-laden opposing batters and the shift from pitching every sixth day to every fifth day.

-He struggled to find consistent velocity with his pitches and quality grip with the MLB baseball, which had smaller seams and a more slippy cover.
-He tinkered constantly with his mechanics to find velocity and listened to all advice sometimes to negative results.
+He struggled to find consistent velocity with his pitches and a quality grip on the MLB baseball, which had smaller seams and a more slippy cover.
+He tinkered constantly with his mechanics to find velocity and listened to all advice, sometimes to negative results.
 He feared contact, nibbled on the edges for strikeouts and lacked pitch efficiency.
-For every solid game, which included a complete-game shutout in Toronto and 10 strikeout game in Cleveland, he would have at least two poor outings.
+For every solid game, which included a complete-game shutout in Toronto and 10-strikeout game in Cleveland, he would have at least two poor outings.
 It resulted in a 6-11 record and 5.46 ERA in 32 starts with 116 strikeouts, 50 walks and 36 homers allowed in 161 1/3 innings.

 After the frustration of that season, Kikuchi committed himself to finding cleaner mechanics and more consistent velocity.
-With consultation of Mariners’ pitching coaches, he went to Driveline Inc. in Kent to work with their staff.
-It produced a set of simplified mechanics and a shorter arm stroke that reestablished a fastball velocity in the mid to high 90s and his cutter velocity up to the low 90s.
+After consultation with the Mariners’ pitching coaches, he went to Driveline Inc. in Kent to work with its staff.
+It produced a set of simplified mechanics and a shorter arm stroke that reestablished a fastball velocity in the mid- to high-90s and his cutter velocity up to the low-90s.

 The increased velocity didn’t produce immediate results in the COVID-shortened 2020 season.
 He couldn’t harness the new power of his pitches, showing minimal command or execution in nine starts.
-He had.
-2-4 record with a 5.17 ERA with 47 strikeouts and 20 walks in just 47 innings pitched.
+He had a 2-4 record with a 5.17 ERA with 47 strikeouts and 20 walks in just 47 innings.
 He threw first-pitch strikes to just 50 percent of the batters he faced and never pitched more than six innings in a game.

 But Kikuchi remained dedicated to the mechanics and spent the entire offseason trying to find consistency that would lead to command.
 It included throwing off the mound by November and up to four bullpen sessions a week.
 He made them more than just muscle memory.

 He arrived at spring training 2021, comfortable with the mechanics and confident in his command.
-But following back-to-back poor outings April, he also added a changeup held with a splitfinger grip, taught to him by Hisashi Iwakuma.
+But following back-to-back poor outings in April, he added a changeup held with a splitfinger grip, taught to him by Hisashi Iwakuma.
 The former Mariners All-Star pitcher and current special assignment coach urged Kikuchi to use to offset all the high-velocity fastball and cutter and compliment his slider.

 Kikuchi is the 14th Japanese-born player to be selected to participate in a Major League Baseball All-Star Game.
-He joins Ichiro (10x), Yu Darvish (5x), Hideki Matsui (2x), Kazuhiro Sasaki (2x), Masahiro Tanaka (2x), Hideo Nomo, Shigetoshi Hasegawa, Hideki Okajima, Takashi Saito, Kosuke Fukudome, Iwakuma, Koji Uehara and Shohei Ohtani.
+He joins Ichiro (10 times), Yu Darvish (five), Hideki Matsui (two), Kazuhiro Sasaki (two), Masahiro Tanaka (two), Hideo Nomo, Shigetoshi Hasegawa, Hideki Okajima, Takashi Saito, Kosuke Fukudome, Iwakuma, Koji Uehara and Shohei Ohtani.

-Of the 14 Japanese-born players to make n MLB All-Star roster, five have been in a Seattle uniform: Suzuki (10x), Sasaki (2x) and Kikuchi, Hasegawa and Iwakuma each once.
-Of the 30 total selections, half (15) have been Mariners.
+Of the 14 Japanese-born players to make an MLB All-Star roster, five have been in a Seattle uniform: Ichiro, Sasaki, Kikuchi, Hasegawa and Iwakuma.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.